fourdigits/wagtail-xliff-translation/README.md

 ![Image download page](wagtail_xliff_translation/test_app/data/images/image_download_page.png)

-This will generate an xliff file in the following format (page used only has a title):
+This will generate an XLIFF file in the following format (page used only has a title):

 ```xml
 <?xml version="1.0" encoding="utf-8"?>